up-to-you/dev_notes/collections/JDK_COLLECTIONS.md

 Access by index is `O(1)`, since back-store is a simple array.
 Actually it is a very efficient data structure for most use cases.
 Adding an element in the middle of array requires shifting the rest of the array using native `System.arraycopy`.
 Benchmarks shows, that `System.arraycopy` is about two times faster than `O(n)` `for` loop.

 ### HashSet
 There is no guarantee for elements order to be persisted during time, since it is based on hash allocation.
 Access and addition time is `O(1)`, but worst access time is `O(n)` in case when all elements has the same `hashcode` (all elements will fall into a single bucket).
+Uses `HashMap` keyset as a backing store.

 ### LinkedHashSet
 Keeps elements in order of adding.
-Asymptotically has same time complexity as `HashSet`, but constant factor is much higher for addition, since it uses additional `Linked List` for order maintenance.
+Asymptotically has the same time complexity as `HashSet`, but constant factor is much higher for addition, since it uses additional `Linked List` for order maintenance.

 ### TreeSet
 Represents `Red-Black Tree`.
 Asymptotic time for all operations is `log(n)`.
 Elements are soted by default in `NATURAL ORDER`.
 There is a constructor with Comparator argument for custom order.
+Uses `TreeMap` keyset as a backing store.

+### HashMap
+Access and addition time is `O(1)`. `Hashcode` should distribute elements smoothly in buckets for better performance. `HashCode` is used to determine bucket and `equals` to distinguish elements in a bucket (elements in a bucket are stored  in `Linked List`).

-###
+### TreeMap
+As a `TreeSet` all operations time complexity is `log(n)`.
+Keys are stored in a `NATURAL ORDER` by default or via Comparator for custom order.